 if you’ve been saving money to buy a gaming laptop then now’s actually a pretty good time to buy one, because of this festive season you will definitely get awesome deals on gaming laptops.

-Picking a gaming laptop can be difficult because most people don’t realize that they’re overpaying for something that they’re not taking advantage of and few paying more for low-end model laptops due to less information.
+Picking a gaming laptop can be difficult because most people don’t realize that they’re overpaying for something that they’re not taking advantage of and few pay more for low-end model laptops due to less information.

 So I’m making this article to guide you guys on buying a laptop that not only meets your needs but also fits your budget.
 But before we began if you are new to this channel do subscribe to our channel and hit that bell notification so you won’t miss any future updates.

 So our first laptop is Lenovo Ideapad L340 it’s a 60 gHz 15.6 inch 1080p Full HD gaming laptop with 9th Gen Intel Core i5 H series 4 core Processor.
 Its base clock speed is 2.4 and it can boost up to 4.1 GHz. with basic 8 GB of ram 1 TB of Mechanical hard drive, It comes with 4 GB NVIDIA GTX 1650 GPU.

 For 2019 and over games it will give you the best performance and I think it’s enough to keep you satisfied most games are playable over 60fps on high or medium settings.
 It has a nice sleek design with a brushed aluminum surface an LED-backlit keyboard and around five to six hours of battery life. price is approx 62K which I think is really good for a budget gaming laptop. another version of the same Lenovo L340 comes with same configuration at a price of approx 56K but it has NVIDIA GTX 1050 GPU for decent 30+ FPS choice at medium to high settings gameplay.